How To Fight Addiction Triggers

 - Meeting with those you may have hurt in the past.

 - Social isolation.

 Strong feelings can act as triggers.
-Perhaps you used to use to comfort yourself or give yourself a break from emotional situations.
-Contrary to what you may think, these triggers are not just negative emotions, but positive emotions as well.
+Perhaps you used to comfort or give yourself a break from emotional situations.
+Contrary to what you may think, these triggers are not just negative emotions but positive emotions as well.
 Here are a few of the most common:

 - Stress.
 This is one of the biggest triggers for many people.
-Trying to find your place in life after treatment for an addiction can be overwhelming and stressful.
+Finding your place in life after treatment for an addiction can be overwhelming and stressful.

 - Underlying mental health disorders.